 The Test Strips are a fast and easy-to-use indicator of the infection condition of your urine.
 See your doctor or urologist for more detailed advice about interpreting the results of the test strips.

 You can adjust your urine pH by making changes to your diet.
-See Making your urine more alkaline or try calling a dietician from the Yellow Pages.
+See Making your urine more alkaline or try speaking with a dietician.

 The more colouration on the strip within the time frames indicated, the higher the possibility of bacteria being present, and at higher concentrations.
 To have your urine checked to find out detailed information about bacterial strains and kidney involvement, or for further interpretation of the results, see your doctor / medical expert.